followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/3 Methods/totalCount().md

 ===================================================================

 <!--shortDescription-->
-Returns the number of records currently held by a grid.
+Gets the total row count.
 <!--/shortDescription-->

 <!--returnType-->Number<!--/returnType-->
 <!--returnDescription-->
-The number of records currently held by a grid.
+The total row count.
 <!--/returnDescription-->

 <!--fullDescription-->
-Use this method to get the number of records currently held by a grid.
-Note that if records are filtered by a user using the [filter row](/Documentation/Guide/Widgets/DataGrid/Filtering_and_Searching/#Filter_Row) and [search panel](/Documentation/Guide/Widgets/DataGrid/Filtering_and_Searching/#Search_Panel) or from code using the [filter(filterExpr)](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#filterfilterExpr) and [searchByText(text)](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#searchByTexttext) methods, the **totalCount()** method returns the number of records left after filtering.
+[note]If any filter is applied, this method returns the count of records after [filtering](/Documentation/Guide/Widgets/DataGrid/Filtering_and_Searching/).

 #####See Also#####
 #include common-link-callmethods